Luzefiru/academic-code/CIS1201/Linked List Exercises/README.md

 > Given a SORTED list and a student record, the function will insert the student record at its appropriate position in the list which is sorted in ascending order according to ID.
 > Note: There should be No break or exit statement.

+`deleteAll()`

+> Write the code of the function deleteAll().
+Given a list and a course, the function will delete all student records bearing the given course and return to the calling function the total number of nodes deleted from the list.
+> Note: Function should have 1 return statement ONLY, no break or exit statement.